Exceptional (family) circumstances

 Regulations Financial Support Fund

 The information on this webpage is based on the Financial Support Fund.
 The policy Profileringsfonds provides financial compensation for study delay due to personal circumstances, grants and fee waivers.
-The regulations are on our website.

 If you have any questions, please feel free to make an appointment with a student counsellor.